lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

     - Attribute-like macros that define custom attributes usable on any item.
     - Function-like macros that look like normal calls but operate on the tokens specified as their arguments.
   - Macros are a way of writing code that writes other code.
 They expand to produce more code than you would have written manually.

+- Macros can take a variable number of arguments.
+Macros are expanded before the compiler understands the meaning of the code.
+Code that writes code is hard to understand and write.
+Rust is no panacea for this problem.
+Macros must be brought into scope or defined lexically prior to calling.

+- The most widely used are declarative macros.
+Declarative macros work a bit like pattern matching where the code passed to the matching syntax is the arguments and the return value is the expanded final code the compiler should emit.

+- Page 450 shows a slightly simplified example of the `vec!` macro.
+The macro is defined using `macro_rules!` followed by its name.
+It can be annotated with the `#[macro_export]` attribute to make it available to the importers of the current crate.
+The Rust pattern matching syntax for macros can be found at https://doc.rust-lang.org/reference/macros-by-example.html.

+- Writing macros is a highly advanced, yet simple in concept feature, which is like using regex and can be painfully solved with functions.

+- Procedural macros don't use pattern matching.
+These are defined as functions, which take a token stream as input and return a token stream.
+Page 453 mentions that Rust has no reflection, which might be why macros are useful.

+- Page 457 explains how attribute-like macros are used to make attributes that can adorn functions, for example, in popular web frameworks to annotate functions as HTTP URL routes.

+- Attribute-like macros are implemented very much the same as custom derive type macros.
+They have two token stream arguments: one for the arguments on the attribute in square brackets, and another which captures the code of the function.

+- Finally, function-like macros combine the declarative style macro rules types, which can be called like functions with procedural using token streams.

+- Note: Macros being an ask to write might make them perfect for AI/LLMs.

+- Chapter 20: Building a multi-threaded web server.

+- <end>